mdfkprnv/data-analyst-pranav/README.md

 ## Methodology

 ### Data Analytical Question Formulation
- -	Researched on the data given for the years 2023 and 2024.
+ -	Researched the data given for the years 2023 and 2024.
 A metric is generated “Percentage change Year-on-Year.”
 The metric will give details on the changes experienced in issued building permits from the year 2023 to 2024.
  -	Percentage change Y-o-Y = (Number of permits issued in 2023/ Number of permits issued in 2024) * 100

    <kbd> <img src="https://github.com/user-attachments/assets/c8e5488b-9547-4aca-944f-d0b2a2db7e83" /> </kbd>